it-all/slimAdmin/README.md

 # slimAdmin
-slimAdmin is a <a target="_blank" href="https://www.php.net">PHP</a> framework based on <a target="_blank" href="https://www.slimframework.com/">Slim Micro-Framework</a> and <a target="_blank" href="https://www.postgresql.org/">PostgreSQL</a>.
+slimAdmin is a <a target="_blank" href="https://www.php.net">PHP</a> web programming framework based on <a target="_blank" href="https://www.slimframework.com/">Slim Micro-Framework</a> and the <a target="_blank" href="https://www.postgresql.org/">PostgreSQL</a> database.
 It has a built-in administrative interface and other tools to allow rapid web app development.

 INSTALLATION
 clone this repo
 run composer install
-Set write permissions on /storage ie chmod -R 777 storage/
+Set write permissions on /storage and its subdirectories (ie chmod -R 777 storage/)
 <a href="#createdb">Create your PostgreSQL database</a> and <a href="#restoredb">restore</a> /docs/slimAdminInit.sql to it (ie psql dbName < docs/slimAdminInit.sql)
-Create a website with /public as the home directory
+Create a web server site with /public as the home directory
 Copy/rename .env.example to .env then edit .env
 Navigate to your site to see the default homepage.
 If there are no errors then you've succesfully connected to the database.
-Edit then run cliScripts/insertTopAdministrator.php
+Edit with credentials, then run cliScripts/insertTopAdministrator.php
-Preempt 'object not found error' with composer dump-autoload -o
-Navigate to your site /ADMIN_DIR (defaults to /private) and login!
+Navigate to your site /private (can be changed in /config/constants.php - ADMIN_DIR) and login!

 FEATURES
-<a target="_blank" href="https://www.php.net">PHP</a> 7.1+
+<a target="_blank" href="https://www.php.net">PHP</a> 8.1+
-Built on <a target="_blank" href="https://slimframework.com">Slim framework</a>, a front-controller micro-framework for PHP
+Built on <a target="_blank" href="https://slimframework.com">Slim framework (v 4.10)</a>, a front-controller micro-framework for PHP
 <a target="_blank" href="https://postgresql.org">PostgreSQL Database</a> Integration
 <a target="_blank" href="#admin">Administrative User Interface and Navigation</a>
 <a href="#authe">Authentication</a> (Log In/Out)